-Buy seed only from dealers who have a reputation for handling good seed, and always look for well-adapted varieties that have insect and disease resistance.
+Buy seeds from reputable dealers and always look for well-adapted varieties that have insect and disease resistance.

 In the two-step method, sow the seeds in a flat.
-Because seeds are extremely sensitive to drying out, cover the flats with plastic wrap to retain moisture until all the seeds have germinated.
+Because seeds are extremely sensitive to drying out, cover the flats with plastic wrap or a plastic germination dome to retain moisture until all the seeds have germinated.
 When one or two sets of true leaves appear, transplant the seedlings into larger containers.
 Hold each seedling by the cotyledons or “seed leaves,” and not by the stem.
-The stem is fragile, and the slightest injury could cause permanent damage.
+The stem is fragile, and the slightest injury can cause permanent damage.
 Finish growing the plants in these containers until they are ready to plant outdoors.

-Transplants grown indoors need adequate light.
-Under low light conditions, vegetable seedlings become leggy and weak and tend to topple over when they are a few inches tall.
-A total of 16 to 18 hours of light (natural and artificial) is required to produce stocky seedlings.
+Transplants grown indoors need 16-18 hours of bright light (natural and artificial) to produce stocky seedlings.
+Under low light conditions, vegetable seedlings become leggy, weak, and tend to topple over when they are a few inches tall.

-Seedlings growing in soilless mixes need to be fertilized when the first true leaves appear.
-Feed at every other watering with a water-soluble starter fertilizer to promote faster plant growth and until the plants are ready to plant outdoors.
-Wash the seedlings with plain water to remove any fertilizer from the leaves.
+Fertilize seedlings growing in soilless mixes when the first true leaves appear.
+Feed at every other watering with a water-soluble starter fertilizer to promote faster plant growth until the plants are ready to plant outdoors.
 Water between feedings with plain water to prevent any salt from accumulating in the media.
-Seedlings growing in mixes containing compost, rotted manure or commercially prepared soil may not need to be fertilized.